-Figure 22.
+Figure 26.
 Reference model cells are inactive, and they do not influence the neighbouring cells.

-In another example the inactive cells may have the functionality to influence their neighbouring cells, as shown in .
-In this case the format of the input file remains the same, and the format of the inactive cells file (below) changes in order to accommodate inactive cell values set to -1 (see below).
+If it is desired to have the inactive cells influence the values of neighboring cells then their values are set to -1 as in the file below.
+The resultant inversion model is shown in figure 27.
+The region of high conductivity has been extended away from the reference model and the anomaly smoothly transitions to the background.

 1 1 1 1 1 1 1 1 1 1 1 1 1 1